Howard Stevens: NFL

-Stevens, who was listed at 5 ft 5 in tall and 165 lb., was selected by the New Orleans Saints in the 16th round (392nd overall) of the 1973 Draft.
+Stevens, who was listed at 5 ft 5 in tall and 165 lb., was selected by the New Orleans Saints in the 16th round (392nd overall) of the 1973 NFL draft.
 He played two years for the Saints, lead the NFL in 1974 in kick-off and punt returns.
 In 1975, Stevens was picked up by the Baltimore Colts where he was used exclusively as a kick-off and punt returner.
 During his tenure in the NFL, he was the league's smallest player.
 He rushed for a total of 376 yards on 89 carries and scored 4 touchdowns.
 As a kick returner he ran for 2336 yards on 103 returns.
 He returned 163 punts for 1,559 yards.
 He never returned a kick-off or punt for a touchdown.

-Later years
+Later life

 After leaving the Baltimore Colts, Stevens remained in the Baltimore area.
 He and his wife Joyce have three adult children.